aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/06_fields.md

 of the grid are called.
 If only grid-based algorithms (e.g. YT, BADER, NCIPLOT with default NSTEP,...) are used then no additional memory is used.

+TRICUBIC and TRISPLINE are sensitive to rapid variations in the field and numerical noise, which may result in small oscillations in the field value.
+If you have a rapidly varying field, such as the ELF or the Laplacian close to a nucleus, you may want to consider using TRILINEAR instead.

 (Applies to: grids.
 Default: TRICUBIC.)